 - they cannot return to Ontario due to travel restrictions.

 Employees can continue to qualify for regular infectious disease emergency leave for as long as COVID-19 remains an “infectious disease” as defined by the ESA.

 If they do not qualify for regular infectious disease emergency leave, employers must start making decisions about whether to recall their employees back to work.
 This is vital in order to avoid potential claims for wrongful dismissal.

 Minken Employment Lawyers is your source for expert advice and advocacy on today’s employment law issues.
-If you have any questions on COVID-19 and your workplace or are planning on reopening and bringing the employees back to work, please contact us or call us at 905-477-7011.
+If you have any questions on temporary layoffs, COVID-19 and your workplace or are planning on reopening and bringing the employees back to work, please contact us or call us at 905-477-7011.
 Sign up for our newsletter to receive up-to-date COVID-19 information, including new legislation and Court decisions impacting your workplace.

 Please note that this article is for informational purposes only and does not constitute legal advice.

 - Back to Work: Successfully Navigating Employees Back to Work – Practical and Legal Considerations